October 15, 70 BC– Virgil:

 Mantua me genuit; Calabri rapuere; tenet nunc Parthenope; cecini pascua, rura, duces (Mantua gave me birth; Calabria took me away; and now Naples holds me; I sang of pastures, farms, leaders).

-I think his story is ripe for a film treatment with a frequently shirtless Joseph Gordon-Levitt as the great poet, Zac Efron as Alexis, the newly svelte Zach Galifianakis as Augustus, and the now single Angelina Jolie as his mother.
+I think his story is ripe for a film treatment with a frequently shirtless Joseph Gordon-Levitt as the great poet, Zac Efron as Alexis, the newly svelte Zach Galifianakis as Augustus, and Angelina Jolie as his mother.
 Let’s have Ridley Scott direct, but please, do not have sucker-lipped Steven Mnuchin produce.